laurashen/data-science-sequencing.github.io/lectures/lecture9.md

 ## Topics

-In the last lecture, we discussed about a practical algorithm based on the de Bruijin graph strucutre.
+In the last lecture, we discussed a practical algorithm based on the de Bruijin graph structure.
 In this lecture, we examine a tweak of the de Bruijin structure (k-mers) that has better performance.
 We then discuss the notion of read-overlap graphs.